mejoshi/Docker-Tkinter-Example-ABS-Beginner-/README.md

 - portNumber2 > ex.
 80
 - mysqlContainerName > MySQL Container name

+2. Automatic COnfig

-but In automatic config, you don't have to put all these thing, Just one click start and one click stop
+but In automatic config, you don't have to put all these thing, Just one click start and one click stop.
+I've used docker compose here.